Germany–Soviet Union relations, 1918–1941

-Soviet Russia and Weimar Germany
+The Soviet Union and Weimar Germany

 Revolution and end of World War I

-The outcome of the First World War was disastrous for both the Weimar Republic and the Russian Soviet Federative Socialist Republic.
+The outcome of the First World War was disastrous for both Germany's future and for the Russian Soviet Federative Socialist Republic.
 During the war, the Bolsheviks struggled for survival, and Vladimir Lenin had no option except to recognize the independence of Finland, Estonia, Latvia, Lithuania and Poland.
 Moreover, facing a German military advance, Lenin and Leon Trotsky were forced to enter into the Treaty of Brest-Litovsk, which ceded large swathes of western Russian territory to the German Empire.
 On 11 November 1918, the Germans signed an armistice with the Allies, ending the First World War on the Western Front.
 After Germany's collapse, British, French and Japanese troops intervened in the Russian Civil War.

 Initially, the Soviet leadership hoped for a successful socialist revolution in Germany as part of the "world revolution".
-However, the revolution was put down by the right-wing freikorps.
-Subsequently, the Bolsheviks became embroiled in the Soviet war with Poland of 1919–20.
+However, the attempts to set up soviet-style republics in Germany were local and short-lived (Bavaria: 25 days; Bremen: 26 days; Würzburg: 3 days) or failed altogether (such as the Spartacist uprising).
+Subsequently, the Bolsheviks became embroiled in the Soviet war with Poland of 1919–1920.
 Because Poland was a traditional enemy of Germany (see e.g. Silesian Uprisings), and because the Soviet state was also isolated internationally, the Soviet government began to seek a closer relationship with Germany and therefore adopted a much less hostile attitude towards Germany.
 This line was consistently pursued under People's Commissar for Foreign Affairs Georgy Chicherin and Soviet Ambassador Nikolay Krestinsky.
 Other Soviet representatives instrumental in the negotiations were Karl Radek, Leonid Krasin, Christian Rakovsky, Victor Kopp and Adolph Joffe.